 2. Valaam Hermitages

-There are 8 hermitages on the very Valaam Island and nearby isles, of different architecture and history.
+There are 8 hermitages on the very Valaam Island and nearby isles, of different architectural styles and historcial periods.
 In several hermitages, monks live according to the strict rules of the Monastery.
-Some of the hermitages are open for visitors and two are abandoned.
+Some of the hermitages are open for visitors and two of them are abandoned.

 3. Oboronny (defense) Island

 The Island is located to the south of Valaam, separated by a narrow canal.
-The name of the Island is originated by its fortifications that still can be found there.
+The name of the Island originates from its fortifications that still can be found there.
 During the WWII, Finnish artillery was located on the Island, with a cannon moving on rails and keeping under fire nearly the whole Ladoga Lake area.

 4. Krestovoe Lake

 Lake in the south of Valaam, with great scenery and a worship cross on its shore.

 Numerous sights of this kind can be found all over Valaam.

 Canals with arch bridges connect inner lakes of Valaam Island.
 Beautiful alleys of silver fir and larch are a good place for a pleasant and meditative stroll.